Section 13 Lesson 1 | Verbs with similar meaning - Abriqqi.com - Spanish tutorial

 Imagine this situation.
 You are outdoors waiting for your friend Luis.
 You see him coming towards you.
 Then you say: Luis viene.
 You can also ask him: ¿De dónde vienes?
 As a response you hear: Vengo del supermercado.

 After some time chatting with Luis, he starts going away.
 Then you say: Luis va a casa.
-To find out if he indeed goes home, you might ask: ¿Adónde vas?
+To find out, if he indeed is going home, you might ask: ¿Adónde vas?

 Ir and venir make it possible to describe two opposite movement directions.